torriem/QtAgOpenGPS/README.md

 the UDP network, so it won't interfere with a working machine in the field.
 This setting is false by default, so you won't notice it, unless you change it on the .ini.

+The network flow is not all correct yet.
+There is no "try to reconnect" code right now.
+If you didn't connect the first time, you have to restart QtAgIO.

 Status of the Port
 ------------------